Skip to main content

 Guidelines for naming assets

 That said, it all starts with a good asset name.
-It should clearly and accurately describe its content without being limiting.
+It should clearly and accurately describe the content without being limiting.
 It should be meaningful by giving you a good idea of what’s in it and how or where it can be used.

 Image naming